frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 So, if your input size is $n = 10^5$, you’ll probably need an algorithm with $O(n)$ or $O(n \log n)$ time complexity.
 This helps you steer clear of approaches that are too slow.

 **Remember, time complexity is an estimate; it hides constant factors.
-An $O(n)$ algorithm could do $n/2$ or $5n$ operations, and these constants can change the actual speed.**
+An $O(n)$ algorithm could do $n/2$ or $5n$ operations, and these constants can change the actual performance.**

 ## 1.2.
 Typing Better, Faster, Less

-This section gives you practical steps to improve your speed and performance in competitive programming with C++ 20.
+This section gives you practical steps to improve your speed and performance in competitive programming with C++20.
 C++ is fast and powerful, but using it well takes skill and focus.
 We will cover how to type faster, write cleaner code, and manage complexity.
 The goal is to help you code quicker, make fewer mistakes, and keep your solutions running fast.

-Typing matters.
-The faster you type, the more time you save.
+**Typing matters.
+The faster you type, the more time you save**.
 Accuracy also counts, mistakes slow you down.
 Next, we cut down on code size without losing what’s important.
 Using tools like the Standard Template Library (STL), you can write less code and keep it clean.
 This is about direct, simple code that does the job right.

 In this section, we won’t confine ourselves to general tricks.
 We will explore certain nuances and techniques specific to C++20, particularly those related to typing efficiency.
-Undoubtedly, in other chapters and sections, we will return to these same topics, but from different angles.
+Undoubtedly, in other chapters and sections, we will return to these same topics, but from different angles.From this point forward, the idea of clean and well-structured code will be left behind.

 ### 1.2.1.
 Typing Tips

-If you don’t type quickly, **you should invest at least two hours per week** on the website: [https://www.speedcoder.net](https://www.speedcoder.net).
+**If you don’t type quickly, you should invest at least two hours per week** on the website: [https://www.speedcoder.net](https://www.speedcoder.net).
 Once you have completed the basic course, select the C++ lessons and practice regularly.
 Time is crucial in competitive programming, and slow typing can be disastrous.

 To expand on this, efficient typing isn’t just about speed; it’s about reducing errors and maintaining a steady flow of code.
 When you're in a competitive programming, every second matters.
 Correcting frequent typos or having to look at your keyboard will significantly slow down your progress.
 Touch typing—knowing the layout of the keyboard and typing without looking—becomes a vital skill.

-In a typical competitive programming contest, you have to solve several, typically 12 or 15, problems within a set time, about five hours.
+In a typical competitive programming contest, you have to solve several, typically $12$ or $15$, problems within a set time, about five hours.
 Typing fast lets you spend more time solving problems instead of struggling to get the code in.
 But speed means nothing without accuracy.
 Accurate and fast typing ensures that once you know the solution, you can code it quickly and correctly.

-Typing slow or making frequent errors costs you valuable time.
-You waste time fixing mistakes, lose focus on solving the problem, and increase the chance of not finishing on time.
 Aim for a typing speed of at least 60 words per minute with high accuracy.
 Websites like [https://www.speedcoder.net](https://www.speedcoder.net) let you practice typing code syntax, which helps more than regular typing lessons.
-Learning specific shortcuts in C++ or Python boosts your speed in real coding situations.
+Besides it, learning specific shortcuts in C++ or Python boosts your speed in real coding situations.
+There are a simple equation for that:

 $$\text{Time spent fixing errors } + \text{Time lost from slow typing }$$

 $$ = \text{Lower overall performance in competitive programming}$$

-To improve your typing in competitive programming, start by using IDE shortcuts.
+To keep improving your typing in competitive programming, start by using IDE shortcuts.
 Learn the keyboard shortcuts for your preferred Integrated Development Environment (IDE).
-Shortcuts help you navigate and edit code faster, cutting down the time spent moving between the keyboard and mouse.
-In [ICPC](https://icpc.global/) contests, the IDE is usually [Eclipse](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-cc-developers) or [VsCode](https://code.visualstudio.com/), so knowing its shortcuts can boost your efficiency.
+Those shortcuts help you navigate and edit code faster, cutting down the time spent moving between the keyboard and mouse.
+In [ICPC](https://icpc.global/) contests, the available IDE's are, usually, [Eclipse](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-cc-developers) or [VsCode](https://code.visualstudio.com/), so knowing its shortcuts can boost your efficiency.
 Always check which IDE will be used in each competition since this may vary.
 And use it daily while training.

-while typing, focus on frequent patterns in your code.
+While typing, focus on frequent patterns in your code.
 Practice typing common elements like loops, if-else conditions, and function declarations.
-Embedding these patterns into your muscle memory saves time during contests.
-The faster you can type these basic structures, the quicker you can move on to solving the actual problem.
+Embedding these patterns into your muscle memory saves time during contests. **The faster you can type these basic structures, the quicker you can move on to solving the actual problem**.

-To succeed in a C++ programming competition, your first challenge is to type the following code in under two minutes.
+To succeed in a C++ programming competition, your first challenge is to type the following code fragment in under two minutes.
 If you can't, don't give up.
 Just keep practicing.
 To be the best in the world at anything, no matter what it is, the only secret is to train and train some more.

 ```cpp
 #include <iostream>